guiston04/m1_proyect/README.md

 This app has been developped using python 3.9.

-To use the following application you will need different libraries, but developers and users will have diferente needs.
+To use the following application you will need different libraries, but developers and users will have different needs.
 These are described in the following lists:

 USERS: